 Titanium dental implants are made in trusted laboratories that supply a wide selection of pre-selected standard post sizes.
 The restoration, on the other hand, is a custom-made appliance.
 This ensures each patient gets a result that meets their exact needs.
 Your doctor will either make your dental implant in-house using a milling machine, or they will send detailed impressions or models to a partner lab.

 This lab will create a long-lasting, resilient dental implant restoration just for you.
 Most crowns are crafted out of porcelain which is durable and looks uniquely similar to tooth enamel.
-Once the crown is ready, the lab will send it back to our office, and we will complete the procedure by securely attaching your implant crown in place.
+Once the crown is ready, the lab will send it back to our office in Houston, and we will complete the procedure by securely attaching your implant crown in place.

 All-on-4 implants are great for patients who are looking to replace an entire arch of teeth.
 By using just 4 implants, your entire upper or lower set of teeth can be replaced in as little as one appointment.
 All-on-4 is more permanent and natural-looking than dentures, and usually costs less than replacing each tooth individually.